The Most Shocking Allegations Against Les Moonves & CBS

 Moonves Has A History Of Forcibly Kissing Women In Business Meetings

 Actress Illeana Douglas and writer Janet Jones both describe being forcibly kissed by Moonves.
-They also both describe being physically accosted and feeling immobilised by the weight of his body and say they were terrified.
-An anonymous actress on a CBS programme also alleged she was subjected to forcible kissing by Moonves, after he previously made a sexual advance towards her.
+They also both describe being physically accosted and feeling immobilized by the weight of his body, saying they were terrified.
+An anonymous actress on a CBS program also alleged she was subjected to forcible kissing by Moonves, after he previously made a sexual advance toward her.

 Women Who Did Not Comply With Moonves's Sexual Requests Were Denied Employment Opportunities